Designing Schemas for Messy Real-World Business Logic

 ON orders(customer_id) INCLUDE (status, total);

 The index contains all the data the query needs.
-The database never touches the table itself.
+PostgreSQL can use an index-only scan and avoid most heap lookups when the visibility map allows it.
 Faster reads at the cost of larger indexes.

 Partial Indexes